xinz/elixir_typeid/README.md

 - The specification's test cases 100% covered.
 - Implements `Ecto.ParameterizedType` can optionally integrate with Ecto schema.
-- Implements `Jason.Encoder` can optionally inegerate Jason encoding.
+- Implements `Jason.Encoder` can optionally inegerate with `jason` encoding.

 ## Usage